mariaclaraav/mariaclaraav/README.md

 **mariaclaraav/mariaclaraav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I'm a Data Scientist finishing my MSc degree at UNICAMP
+- 🔭 I'm a Data Scientist
 - 🏄 I am passionate about machine learning and a fast learner
-- 🎓 I hold a Mechanical Engineering degree
+- 🎓 I hold a Bachelor's and a Master's degree in Mechanical Engineering

 ## 🛠 Work Experience